OcteraIS/Onboarding/DataSciencePractices.md

 Replication and reproducibility are very important but most important is to get accurate, true results.

+It also makes it easier for us to remember where we were if we use a standard lab approach.

+# Our Current (2022) Workflow

+1. Everything happens on the Octera organization.
+2. Use [Data Version Control](dvc.org) to track experiments.
+3. Either create a companion markdown file to serve as a notebook, or just use Jupyter.
+Record all the experiments you run, including the parameters you use.
+4. Save intermediate files to avoid re-work.

 # ML Projects
 Taken from https://doi.org/10.1186/s13040-017-0155-3